Working from home

 Please talk to your line manager about whether flexible working options, Coronavirus Special Leave or furlough leave could help you.

 Library and IT Services have set up HelpMeGetOnline.
-This service offers a laptop loan or dongle for students if they meet certain criteria.
+This service offers a laptop loan for students if they meet certain criteria.
 You can also direct students to the Student Support website for resources on how to access online learning and services.

 There are two options: